-Those who will be affected by the Rules include future applicants for permits to withdraw non-reserved water from the water reservation area and existing permit holders if they request a permit modification that changes the location of the withdrawal, the source of the withdrawal, or increases the amount of withdrawal.
-Those impacted may include businesses, small government entities, or individuals who seek to withdraw water from the water reservation area to use as a supplemental water source for various uses.
-These may include irrigation for agriculture, landscaping, or nursery operations, various industrial uses, livestock operations, or as a public water source.
+Entities directly affected by the Rules include: (a) future applicants for permits to withdraw non-reserved water from the water reservation area; and (b) existing permit holders if they request a permit modification that changes the location of the withdrawal, the source of the withdrawal, or increases the amount of withdrawal.
+These entities may include businesses, small governments, or individuals who seek to withdraw water from the water reservation area to use as a supplemental water source.
+Intended uses among these entities may include irrigation for agriculture, landscaping, or nursery operations, various industrial uses, livestock operations, or as a public water source.

-2.2.1 Existing Permit Holders
+Existing Permit Holders

 There are 111 existing permit holders within the reservation area.
 These include 97 permits for groundwater withdrawals from the SAS and 14 permits for surface water withdrawals (Figure 2-1 and Figure 2-2).

-Withdrawals from the SAS account for the majority of permits within the water reservation area, but most of the allocation is derived from surface water.
+While withdrawals from the SAS account for the majority of permits within the water reservation area, most of the allocation is derived from surface water.
 The total daily allocation for withdrawals of groundwater is about 5.8 mgd while the total daily allocation for all surface water sources is about 42.7 mgd.
 Table 2-1 summarizes the number of permits and allocation for groundwater withdrawals from SAS and surface water withdrawals.